alejandro-sanchez-gomez/unpivot-columns-excel/README.md

-# Unpivot | An Excel Macro
+# Unpivot Columns | An Excel Macro

-An excel macro to unpivot columns given certain conditions.
+An excel macro to unpivot columns.

 ### Table Of Contents